DHCSSza/escalator-sadilar/content/post/2024/02/Zindi/index.md

 Umoja Hack Africa: An annual hackathon that brings together students across Africa to solve real-world problems.
 This initiative not only showcases the talent across the continent but also encourages more young people to consider careers in data science.

-Zindi Ambassador Program: Ambassadors from various countries work to grow the Zindi community locally, organize meet-ups, and mentor newcomers.
+Zindi Ambassador Program: Ambassadors from various countries work to grow the  locally, organize meet-ups, and mentor newcomers.
 This grassroots approach ensures that the platform is accessible and welcoming to all.

 #### Can you share any of the success stories or milestones the community has achieved in terms of DEI?